Diabetes: The Basics – Taking Medications

-Your doctor, your pharmacist, or your diabetes educator can give you answers to these questions.
+Your doctor, pharmacist, or diabetes educator can give you answers to these questions.

 Taking diabetes pills can help keep blood sugar levels in a normal range and control your diabetes.
-People who take diabetes pills still need to eat the right way, exercise and check their blood sugar.
+People who take diabetes pills still need to eat the right way, exercise and check their blood sugar levels.

-Diabetes pills only work in people whose bodies still make some insulin.
+Diabetes pills only work in people whose bodies still make some insulin (type 2 diabetes).
 The pills are not insulin.
 Diabetes pills do not cure diabetes, but they can help control it.

 Different pills work in different ways to help control blood sugar levels.
 Your doctor may decide that you need more than one kind of diabetes pill.

-- There are different types of diabetes pills, so know the type you take.
+- There are different types (classifications) of diabetes pills, so know the type you take.

 - Pills have a brand name and a generic name.
 It is important to know both names.